Rivenator101/TEJ3-Rivenator101/mini_projects/study-notes/d1-topics.md

 ```

 * `void lengthConverter()` → defines a function for length conversions.
-* Local variables `value` and `option` exist only inside this function.
+* Local variables `value` and `option` exist ony inside this function.
 * `switch` selects the type of length conversion.

-**Explanation:**
-*"Functions allow us to organize code into sections that do specific tasks.
-This makes the program easier to read and maintain."*
+*Functions allow us to organize code into sections that do specific tasks.
+This makes the program easier to read and maintain.*

 ---